Jingkang50/ICCV21_SCOOD/README.md

 ## Results

+We report the mean ± std results from the current codebase as follows, which match the performance reported in our original paper.

 ### CIFAR-10 (+ Tiny-ImageNet) Results on ResNet18

 You can run the following script (specifying the data and output directories) which perform training + testing for our main experimental results: